markhaskamp/react_pomodoro/tasks.markdown

 ### To Do

+- pause button
 - run timer for breaks
-- pause button
-- abstract EA publish keys
-  - 'TICK'
-  - 'TIMER\_TOGGLE'
-  - etc
+- clear the Completed Pomodoros list
+- delete a single Completed Pomodoro

 ### Done